miyamok/reentrancy/README.md

     balance[msg.sender] -= amount;
 }
 ```
 Instead of putting zero for the balance, it subtracts the amount of transfer, where <code>amount</code> is defined at the very beginning.
-After <code>Attacker</code> stopped withdrawal, the repeated subtraction causes an arithmetical underflow, because <code>balance[msg.sender]</code> is of type unsigned integer, and the whole transaction is reverted.
-As a result, all unexpected transfers are canceled and the contract is secure against <code>Attacker</code>.
+After <code>Attacker</code> stopped withdrawal, the repeated subtraction causes an arithmetical underflow, because <code>balance[msg.sender]</code> is of type unsigned integer.
+In case of reentrancy, the whole transaction is reverted, and the contract is secure against <code>Attacker</code>.

 # Formal verification